cado-security/cado-api-examples/README.md

 # Cado API Code Examples
-This repository contains code examples for integrate with Cado API using python and the requests library.
+This repository contains code examples for integration with the Cado API using Python and the Requests library.
-The examples assumes that you have a the Cado Response platform and a user with admin privileges.
+The examples assumes that you have the Cado Response platform and a user with admin privileges.

 # Getting started
-Before you can run any of the examples under the `./examples` folder you must follow those steps:
+Before you can run any of the examples under the `./examples` folder you must follow these steps:

 1. Prepare your platform:
 Make sure your Cado Response platform is up and running and that you have an existing project with evidence imported (required for some of the examples, e.g. timeline searching examples).